erkamuzuncayir/the-journey-to-become-cpp-game-engine-developer/README.md

 ## Logs

+### 2025-02-13

+1. While studying *The C Programming Language by Kernighan and Ritchie*, I realized that the book is more of a documentation of C itself rather than a teaching guide for beginners.
+Although I learned some valuable things, I didn’t feel like my overall familiarity with C improved significantly.
+Additionally, I found the exercises quite challenging, especially in the last three chapters.
+Therefore, I’ve decided not to continue with the remaining chapters and instead start C Programming: A Modern Approach by K. N. King, as I’ve heard it's better suited for learning C in a more comprehensive and beginner-friendly manner.
+My goal is to complete this book to solidify my understanding of C before moving on to more advanced topics.

 ### 2025-01-24

 1. I decided to read Computer Systems: A Programmer's Perspective after reading and finishing The C Programming Language, because I thought I would need a relatively good knowledge of C programming to do the exercises in it, and the authors of Computer Systems: A Programmer's Perspective also recommends The C Programming Language for learning C programming.